-7. Re-employ ment /Re-engagement of former Chief Officers including Chief Off -employ former employees who have been granted voluntary redund cers.
-In exceptional cases, and only where there is a clear benefit ner employees may be re-engaged on a short-term contract for servi
+7. Re-employment /Re-engagement of former Chief Officers

+It is policy not to re-employ former employees who have been granted voluntary redundancy, including Chief Officers.
+In exceptional cases, and only where there is a clear benefit to the Councils, such former employees may be re-engaged on a short-term contract for services.